 How can you get employees to engage in proactive customer service performance?
-Research by Raub and Liao (2012) has provided some clues.
+New research (Raub & Liao, 2012) has provided some clues.
 After conducting a large study involving dozens of service organizations, they found a positive relationship between initiative-climate and proactive customer service performance.
 What is initiative-climate?
 This is when an organization’s culture rewards and supports employees who show initiative.
 By doing so, they encourage employees to engage in behavior which is proactive.

 The researchers also found that employee self-efficacy is positively related to proactive customer service performance.
 Why would this be?
 Employees with high self-efficacy, or the belief that they will be successful at work-related activities, are more likely to take a chance and be proactive.
 After all, they believe their actions have a high chance of leading to a successful outcome.
 Employees with low self-efficacy who do not believe they will be successful at work-related activities are less likely to be proactive.
 The researchers also found that the relationship between self-efficacy and proactive behavior is strengthened in an initiative-climate.

 What happens when employees use proactive customer service performance?
 The authors found that this behavior is related to customer satisfaction, above and beyond general service performance.
 This means that it’s the extra, proactive behavior that is associated with the increase in customer satisfaction.

 BOTTOM LINE FOR ORGANIZATIONS